-(a) Airline tickets or mileage at the State of Alabama's current rate for state employees and the current State of Alabama per diem rate.
+- (a) Airline tickets or mileage at the State of Alabama's current rate for state employees and the current State of Alabama per diem rate and lost wages may be provided for eligible travel expenses.
 Travel expenses for the victim and one family member, or person of the victim's choosing, may be awarded to travel out of town to attend the victim's trial, or any post judgment proceeding, if not subpoenaed as a witness.
 In instances in which the victim is deceased, travel may be awarded to two immediate family members.
 Travel will be allowed for two immediate family members to travel out of town to attend the victim's trial if not subpoenaed as a witness.
 Out of town travel will be allowed for medical and psychological treatment that is needed as a result of the victimization.
 Out of town travel required to procure needed services may be considered for the victim, claimant and immediate family members at a prorated amount.
-Out of town travel expenses may be awarded for emergency circumstances, as determined by the Commission.

-(b) Travel expenses for the victim and one family member, or person of the victim's choosing, may be awarded for the victim to attend his or her offender's parole hearing.
-In instances in which the victim is deceased, travel may be awarded to two immediate family members or victim representatives.
+Out of town travel expenses may be awarded for emergency circumstances, as determined by the Commission. - (b) Travel expenses and lost wages for the victim and one family member, or person of the victim's choosing, may be awarded for the victim to attend his or her offender's parole hearing.
+In instances in which the victim is deceased, travel expenses and lost wages may be awarded to two immediate family members or victim representatives.
+Eligible travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.

 These requests will only be considered as a supplemental to an original claim.
 (There must be a timely, approved compensation claim in order for parole travel expenses to be considered.
 The Commission will not consider parole travel expenses filed as an original claim.)
 Eligible parole travel expenses will be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.
 262-X-4-.04 (16) (b) shall be retroactive to the date of the Commission's inception.

-(c) Travel expenses for immediate family members to travel out of town to attend the victim's funeral may be considered for reimbursement.
-Eligible funeral travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.

-(d) In order to qualify for reimbursement for out of town travel, the destination must be greater than ten miles from the home of the person requesting compensation.

-(e) Rental Cars.
+- (c) Travel expenses for immediate family members to travel out of town to attend the victim's funeral may be considered for reimbursement.
+Eligible funeral travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees. - (d) In order to qualify for reimbursement for out of town travel, the destination must be greater than ten miles from the home of the person requesting compensation. - (e) Rental Cars.
 In instances in which the person requesting compensation has rented an automobile for eligible travel expenses, the person may be reimbursed for mileage or a daily rental car fee of \$35.
-Under no circumstances shall the requesting person receive both.

-(16) Property Reimbursement and Replacement.
+Under no circumstances shall the requesting person receive both. - (16) Property Reimbursement and Replacement.
 Eligible damaged property may be replaced or restored to its condition immediately prior to victimization.
 Stolen property shall not be eligible for reimbursement.
-In order for damaged property to be eligible for reimbursement it must be listed in the law enforcement incident/offense report.

-- The maximum award for property reimbursement and replacement is \$1,000 per claim.
-The claimant shall provide estimates or receipts for the damaged property for which reimbursement is requested. - The maximum reimbursement for damaged clothing is \$500.
-This shall be considered as part of the \$1,000 maximum award for damaged property.
+In order for damaged property to be eligible for reimbursement it must be listed in the law enforcement incident/offense report. - 1) The maximum award for property reimbursement and replacement is \$2,000 per claim. - 2) The claimant shall provide estimates or receipts for the damaged property for which reimbursement is requested. - 3) The maximum reimbursement for damaged clothing is \$500.
+This shall be considered as part of the \$2,000 maximum award for damaged property.

 Damaged clothing may be reimbursed as follows: